 Michael Hoa, MD, is an associate professor in the Department of Otolaryngology at Georgetown University School of Medicine.
 Dr. Hoa is board-certified in otolaryngology-head and neck surgery and neurotology.
 In addition to his duties as a neurotologist, Dr. Hoa is a surgeon-scientist in the intramural research program at the National Institute for Deafness and Other Communication Disorders (NIDCD) at the National Institutes of Health (NIH).
 His interest is in hearing restoration through regeneration of inner ear cell types, including hair cells.
 Prior to his arrival at Georgetown, Dr. Hoa completed an otolaryngology residency at Wayne State University School of Medicine and a neurotology fellowship at the prestigious House Clinic in Los Angeles.
 Dr. Hoa also received extensive research training at the associated House Research Institute under an NIH-sponsored institutional research training grant investigating the underlying mechanisms involved in hair cell regeneration.
-Along with Dr. Jeffrey Kim, Dr. Hoa serves as the co-director of the MedStar Georgetown University Hospital Cochlear Implant Program.
+Along with Dr. Jeffrey Kim, Dr. Hoa serves as the co-director of the MedStar Georgetown University Hospital Cochlear Implant Program which provides comprehensive cochlear implant services to both pediatric and adult populations.

 In addition to the above, Dr. Hoa is one of the few neurotologists in the region who offer all approaches for the treatment of acoustic neuroma (vestibular schwannoma) including hearing preservation (middle fossa approach, retrosigmoid approach) and non-hearing preservation approaches (translabyrinthine approach) as well as stereotactic radiosurgery treatments.
 His training and experience allow him to tailor the treatments to each patient’s needs.